 Cooling down the pastry cream.

 Once the pastry cream is cooked, it needs to cool down completely.
 To allow the pastry cream to cool down quickly, spread it in a large bowl or shallow pan, so that the custard layer is fairly shallow.
-Make sure to cover the ENTIRE SURFACE with plastic wrap to prevent a skin from forming on the surface too.
+Make sure to cover the WHOLE SURFACE with plastic wrap to prevent a skin from forming on the surface.

 Common creme patissiere mistakes

 This happens if you’ve heated the pastry cream at too high of a temperature or you didn’t stir it well when it was coming to a boil.
-Don’t worry though, whisk it REALLY well to get rid of the lumps (off the heat), or if that doesn’t work, pass it through a sieve as soon as you’ve cooked it.
+But don’t worry, whisk it VERY well to get rid of the lumps (off the heat), or if that doesn’t work, pass it through a sieve as soon as you’ve cooked it.

 This happens if you haven’t cooked the pastry cream properly.
 This recipe makes a pastry cream that is spreadable and pipeable, but it’s not stiff enough to hold its shape.
 If you did want a stiffer and thicker vanilla pastry cream, you can increase the amount of cornstarch.

 Chances are you added too much cornstarch.
-If you really compacted the cornstarch into your measuring spoon, or used an incorrect measuring spoon, this can happen.
-You can fold in a little stabilized chantilly cream to loosen up the pastry cream to make it the right consistency – like a creme diplomat.
+If you compacted the cornstarch into your measuring spoon, or used an incorrect measuring spoon, this could happen.
+You can fold in a little stabilized chantilly cream to loosen up the pastry cream to achieve the right consistency – like a creme diplomat.

 Storing pastry cream

 Never keep the vanilla pastry cream outside.
-It’s made with milk and eggs that go bad when un-refrigerated.
+It’s made with milk and eggs that go bad when not refrigerated.
 The pastry cream will go bad if stored at room temperature.

 Pastry cream cannot be frozen for later.
-The reason is that the starch and protein bonds that thicken the creme patissiere will break down when frozen.
-And as the pastry cream thaws out, it will weep and create too much moisture, making it runny, ruining the consistency.
+This is because the starch and protein bonds that thicken the creme patissiere will break down when frozen.
+And as the pastry cream thaws out, it will weep and create too much moisture, making it runny, which will ruin the consistency.

 The best way to store pastry cream is in the fridge, in an air-tight container, with a piece of plastic wrap covering the entire surface of the pastry cream.
 Pastry cream will last about 3 – 4 days in the fridge.
 This means you can make vanilla pastry cream ahead of time for your recipes too.